ocadotechnology/codeforlife-template-backend/docs/frontend/TECH-STACK.md

 ### Cypress

+*TODO: Research and agree to use Cypress over Selenium!*

 Cypress is a front end testing tool for web applications.
 Cypress runs on Windows, Linux, and macOS.
 Furthermore, Cypress can be tailored to specifically [test React components](https://docs.cypress.io/guides/component-testing/overview).

 Cypress allows us to write [many types of tests](https://docs.cypress.io/guides/overview/why-cypress#Who-uses-Cypress):